RRZE-HPC/GHOST/ghost/doc/README.md

 Both the task queues and the thread pool have to be initialized at some point.
 This can either be done inside the application.
 By this, the user has full control over the number of threads and the number of task queues.
-If initialization is not done at this point, it will be detected in `ghost_task_init()` (which is always the first tasking-related function being called) and done there with reasonable default values.
+If initialization is not done by the user, it will be detected in `ghost_task_init()` (which is always the first tasking-related function being called) and done there with reasonable default values.